Helpful Gardening Tips

 Sassafras Live Stakes can survive over 1,000 years in the Wild with the Ideal Growing Environment

 In the spring, the sassafras tree blooms with clusters of yellow flowers.
 These yellow flowers are 1 to 2 inches long and can be up to a half-inch in diameter.
 After a few days, the flowers are replaced by bright green leaves.
 At full maturity, the leaves can grow to be 3 to 7 inches long.
 A sassafras tree produces three types of leaves simultaneously.
 It produces oval-shaped leaves, three-lobed leaves, as well as mitten-shaped leaves.

 It should be noted that the mitten-shaped leaves can be either left or right-handed.
 The edges of the leaves are smooth.
 The leaves turn a spectrum of colors in the fall, including yellow, orange, scarlet, and sometimes purple.
 It also may acquire half-inch dark blue fruit in the fall.

 Sassafras Live Stakes are also known for their fragrant smell, which is similar to root beer.

-The full leaves form a light-blocking canopy.
+The whole leaves form a light-blocking canopy.
 The bark of the Sassafras tree is green and smooth when it is young and may become more orange or brown as it ages.
 It’s important to note that the plant can be trained as a single trunk tree or a bushy thicket.
-When it is young, the sassafras tree generally has the appearance of a shrub, with a central trunk and smaller saplings surrounding it.
-As the plant matures, it will begin to form a defined tree shape, with one distinct trunk.
+When it is young, the sassafras tree generally has a shrub, with a central trunk and smaller saplings surrounding it.
+As the plant matures, it will form a defined tree shape with one distinct trunk.
 The tree forms wide, with a flat top.
-While this odor is mild in the spring when the flowers bloom, it continues to become more prominent throughout summer.
+While this odor is mild in the spring when the flowers bloom, it becomes more prominent throughout summer.